Emulator Issues #12725

 For 4:3 crop you could try to set "manual scale" in the shader options with its slider set equal to the IR probably, then "force 4:3" in the graphics options.
 I'm not sure, but it might give you the correct crop when the height it just a bit too much.

-Updated by TheDimensioner almost 2 years ago
+Updated by TheDimensioner over 2 years ago

 Thanks, @taolas!
 I'll definitely try out the latest development, whenever I get a chance XD.
 It's been a blast playing games in 480p on my CRT monitor, now looking sharper than it was before.
 It's not that I hate 480i on the original hardware, but my 29" LG CRT seems to update fields slower than normal, or something, so there's plenty of combing artifacts.
 480p is just better, though I only wish I had a bigger PC CRT monitor right now XD.

-Updated by buvk over 1 year ago
+Updated by buvk almost 2 years ago

 Great job with these shaders.
 I am using the 0_IntegerScalingOPTIONS.glsl shader with Allow Downscale and Scale Width to fit 4:3.
 Mega Man 9 finally looks right :)

-Updated by tccalvin 10 months ago
+Updated by tccalvin over 1 year ago

 taolas wrote in #note-23: